 Manslaughter is a lesser criminal action found within the criminal homicide section of the penal code.
 In order to determine the culpability of an individual to match the definition of manslaughter, a Houston jury must find that their behavior was reckless (as opposed to intentional for murder charges).
 Manslaughter often appears to some people to be a much lesser crime that does not necessitate full legal counsel.
 However, manslaughter is a felony offense that can have dire repercussions on an individual’s ability to sustain a job, retain custody of any children, and even vote in a general election.
-If you have been charged with manslaughter, do not hesitate to contact the experienced manslaughter defense lawyers at Mary E. Conn Law as soon as possible after your arrest.
+If you have been charged with manslaughter, do not hesitate to contact the experienced Houston manslaughter defense attorneys at Mary E. Conn & Associates as soon as possible after your arrest.

 The Texas Penal Code defines manslaughter as recklessly causing a person’s death.
 Criminal manslaughter charges are often brought after car accidents caused by one person’s intoxication, which led to a fatality.
 Manslaughter is a second degree felony, which is punishable by up to twenty years in prison and up to a $10,000 fine.

 Manslaughter is different than the crime of criminally negligent homicide, which is a state jail felony.
 In determining the charges, the grand jury or court during pretrial conferences must determine whether the defendant’s behavior rose from criminal negligence to recklessness.

 Manslaughter is differentiated from murder in the culpability of the defendant.
 Specifically, murder involves the intentional or knowing death of another person.
 Capital murder is a more serious crime and is often the charge when one person commits murder for financial gain.
 While manslaughter is a lesser charge of criminal homicide in the Texas Penal Code, it can still lead to a felony conviction and therefore should be handled appropriately with the advice of experienced Houston manslaughter defense attorneys.